 Best Ohio Wage and Hour Attorney Answer: Are all workers considered “employees” under the Fair Labor Standards Act and entitled to minimum wage and overtime?
 What kind of lawyer do I need to sue my employer for overtime violations?

-Here at The Spitz Law Firm, LLC, our wage and hour lawyers are committed to representing individuals who have been denied lawfully earned overtime compensation under the Fair Labor Standards Act (“FLSA“).
+Here at Spitz, The Employee’s Law Firm, our wage and hour lawyers are committed to representing individuals who have been denied lawfully earned overtime compensation under the Fair Labor Standards Act (“FLSA“).
 As our wage theft lawyers have blogged about before, the FLSA requires that covered, nonexempt employees be paid at least the federal minimum wage of $7.25 per hour for all hours worked, plus time and half their regular hourly pay rates for hours worked over 40 per week.
 (See Top Wage and Hour Lawyer Reply: As A Salaried Employee, Am I Exempt From Overtime Pay?; Overtime Trick: What Should I Do If My Boss Says I Work For Two Companies?; My Boss Refuses To Pay Overtime Because I’m Classified As An Independent Contractor.
 I Need A Lawyer!; and Are All Professionals Exempt From Overtime Pay?
 I Need A Lawyer!)
 The FLSA provides that employers who violate the law are liable to the aggrieved employees for their back wages and an equal amount in liquidated damages, plus reasonable attorney’s fees and costs.

 But when we think of the word “employee” does a minor league baseball player come to mind?
 Do any professional or semi-professional athletes come to mind?
 Probably not, because when we think of “athletes” who are playing professional or semi-professional sports, we automatically say to ourselves, “well they are probably making a lot of money anyways, so certainly they are making at least minimum wage, and they probably make way too much money to deserve overtime compensation.”
 Right?
 Well, not according to two recently filed lawsuits: